Powerlearnproject/se-assignment-2-introduction-to-software-engineering-danieljuma5/README.md

 Compare and contrast the Agile and Waterfall models of software development.
 What are the key differences, and in what scenarios might each be preferred?
 Requirements Engineering:
+### Agile development invloves iterative and incremental approach to software development focusing on flexibility, collaboration and focusing on change while waterfall development is a sequential method with distinct phases where each phase depends on the deliverables of the previous stage

+Differences betweeen agile and waterfall methodologies
+### 1. Planning: In waterfall the planning involves linear planning where all processes and requirements are set out at the beginning while agile planning is a continous process with relevant changes as new information and requirements emerge.

+### 2. Speed: Waterfall projects tend to take longer because all requirements must be agreed upon before development can begin.
+Agile projects, on the other hand, are usually delivered more rapidly than waterfall projects due to the iterative development cycles used in agile.

+### 3. Timeframes: Waterfall method is suitable for long-term projects while agile method is suitable for short-term projects.

+### 4. Flexibility: agile methodology is quick  and responsive to change while waterfal methodology is resistant to change.

+### 5. Roles: Waterfall strictly assigns roles to project team members, with specific duties and responsibilities defined for each team member.
+In contrast, the agile model empowers team members to collaborate on different aspects of the project over time, leading to a more self-organizing team structure.

 What is requirements engineering?
 Describe the process and its importance in the software development lifecycle.
 Software Design Principles: